 - 74% of them exit a website that takes more than five seconds to load.

 From the standpoint of website design, Focus on treating mobile and desktop as two separate entities.
-If not, you will compromise the user-experience of mobile users.
+If not, you will compromise the user experience of mobile users.
 They will be trying to access desktop versions of websites on their mobile devices.
 This will affect the page load time, usability, and functionality.
 When these core elements of mobile websites are compromised, online businesses will face a lot of negative implications.
 Below I have listed some of them.

 - Minimum mobile purchases: The attention span and patience levels for mobile users are shorter in comparison to desktop users.

 - Loses competition: A study of more than a thousand U.S adults that use smartphones was conducted.
-75% of this number stated that they prefer a mobile e-commerce website that delivers excellent mobile user experience.
+75% of this number stated that they prefer a mobile e-commerce website that delivers an excellent mobile user experience.

 - The brand loses value: Users will not engage with a website that has a poorly designed mobile website.
 Poor website design is one that shrinks the HTML of a desktop website.
 This website will require that mobile users keep zooming in and out to navigate the web pages.
 This is a nuisance.

-Such practices nullify the purpose of reaching out to mobile users through mobile internet.
+Such practices nullify the purpose of reaching out to mobile users through the mobile internet.
 We should have four primary goals, and they are as follows.

 - Expand the customer base